Amethyst Properties Facts and Great Photos

 Amethyst is known to have been popular and highly sought after in ancient Egypt.
 The earliest reference to the stone was in 3100 BC.

 Theophrastus remarked on the colour being similar to wine and that along with rock crystal, it could be found by "dividing other stones".
 He says both can be found in veins, cavities or lining the interior of geodes and are only revealed when rocks are broken open.

 The first English translation of Theophrastus On Stones (renamed as The History of Stones) by author and botanist John Hill was published in 1746.
 In a footnote he writes;

 "Although the ancients" knew of five species of amethyst, we have at least as many among the jewellers at present, though they are not at the pains to distinguish them by particular names, they divide them in general into Οriental and Occidental.
 The former are very fierce but of great hardness, lustre and beauty, the latter are had from many places particularly Saxony, Germany and Bohemia".

 Amethyst geode lined with distinctive quartz crystals

-It's believed that in the past translucent stones of a similar colour were grouped together so amethyst would have been placed with the minerals fluorite, corundum (blue corundum is sapphire red is ruby) and possibly even tourmaline.
+It's believed in the past translucent stones of a similar colour were grouped together.
+Amethyst would have been grouped with fluorite, corundum (blue corundum is sapphire, red is ruby) and possibly tourmaline.
 Oriental amethyst was a reference to stones from the East and 'occidental' means 'relating to the West'.

-Later writers like Pliny also compare the colour of amethyst to wine and in his works Naturalis Historia (Natural History) he writes,
+Later writers like Pliny also compare the stone's colour to wine.
+In his encyclopaedia Naturalis Historia (Natural History) he writes,

 "We will now commence with another class of precious stones, those of a purple colour or whose tints are derived from purple.
 To the first rank belongs the amethystos".